franck-chester/franck-chester.github.io/_posts/2022-06-06-monolith-to-mach.md

 Again, the codebase itself will have undesirable dependencies, but these architectural layers are logically independent and another easy way to slice through the monolith.

 ## Logically distinct bounded contexts

 ![](/assets/images/Hackajob-slide29-30.gif){:style="float:right; padding 0 20px 20px 0"}

 We now look at our entire solution, or rather the problems we are solving with that solution.
-According to Domain Driven Design (DDD) This 'problem domain' can be broken down into subdomains that either [core, generic or supporting](https://blog.jonathanoliver.com/ddd-strategic-design-core-supporting-and-generic-subdomains/):
+According to Domain Driven Design (DDD) This 'problem domain' can be broken down into subdomains that are either [core, generic or supporting](https://blog.jonathanoliver.com/ddd-strategic-design-core-supporting-and-generic-subdomains/):

 - The **core** domain is what truly differentiates us from our competitors, our bread and butter, our Unique Selling Point (USP).
 This is what matters to us as an organisation and where we want to put in all our efforts.

-  Our core problem here at the Very Group is how to provide the best digital customer experience, across multi channels, and make it as easy as possible to find and buy yhe right product, at the right price, with, if required, financial options, while meeting all our compliance requirements.
+  Our core problem here at the Very Group is how to provide the best digital customer experience, across multi channels, and make it as easy as possible to find and buy the right product, at the right price, with, if required, financial options, while meeting all our compliance requirements.

 - On the other hand, many problems in our domain are quite **generic** across our industry and actually quite difficult